Table of contents

 - Verbalize your appreciation for their help

-- Make thank yous public to all employees through shared social channels
+- Make thank you’s public to all employees through shared social channels

 - Write a recognition that is shared through the company’s recognition program platform